virtusize/mockups/README.md

 - Only start, compare and wardrobe view
 - Focus on flow and interaction
 - Going old-school: mostly images in the design, no fancy CSS
-- To make it work create links to frontend assets like this: cd v5 ln -s [path to frontend]/src/core/styles ./assets/core ln -s [path to frontend]/src/widget/styles ./assets/less
+- To make it work checkout feature/v5-styles branch and create links to frontend assets like this: cd v5 ln -s [path to frontend]/src/core/styles ./assets/core ln -s [path to frontend]/src/widget/styles ./assets/less